sumitsharma-code/DSA/README.md

 Welcome to my daily log of growth, bugs, breakthroughs, and brain-boosting chaos.
 I'm learning in public to stay accountable, build confidence, and maybe inspire a few along the way. 🚀

+## ✅ Day 11 – Sorting Begins: Selection Sort (C++)

+**Topics Covered:**

+- 🔀 Started learning **Sorting Algorithms**
+- ✅ Implemented **Selection Sort** from scratch
+- 📉 Understood how it selects the minimum and swaps step by step
+- ⏱️ Time Complexity: O(n²), ✅ space-efficient (in-place)

+💬 _Sorting is where logic meets optimization._
+Selection sort may be basic, but it lays the foundation for deeper techniques ahead.

+---

 ## ✅ Day 10 – Hashing with Maps (C++)

 **Topics Covered:**